jscarretero/ReactiveLinkAggregator/README.md

 	meteor

-And on a second terminal, we will open two firefox (or chrome) windows:
+And on a second terminal, open two firefox (or chrome) windows:

 	firefox localhost:3000
 	firefox localhost:3000

-Then, several (fake) user accounts can be created, and the actions of one client will reflect immediately on the view for other clients.
+Then, several (fake) user accounts can be created, and the actions of one client will reflect immediately in the view of other clients.